orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 @clang/@linux/@apt | @clang/@windows

 All the paths from `@c++` to backend `@<>`
 Reserve .ray for the mapping @ray/@c++ which wraps the characters which flag themselves as languages.
 Syntax sugar to differentiate with the @ to make more readable.
+Protection from typos because .[] are reserved for domains, is .ra something?
 `ether @c++`
 `ether @c++.ray`
 `ether @c++.ray @clang`